Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection: Conclusion

 \section{Conclusion}

-In this paper, we presented \fc, a deep contextual anomaly detection system that helps protect \ggl against malicious or unintentional insider threats with extremely low false positive rate.
+We have presented \fc, a deep contextual anomaly detection system that helps protect \ggl against malicious or unintentional insider threats with an extremely low false positive rate.
+Three techniques enable \fc to surface fundamentally novel insider threats with very high precision at scale.

-The following three techniques enable \fc to surface fundamentally novel insider threats with very high precision at scale.
-First, the historical access-based and peers-based featurization strategies of actions and contexts, respectively, allows the system to generalize to unseen users and resources, which in turn eliminates the need for frequent model retraining.
-Indeed, our model's shelf life is about one year.
-Second, positive sampling forgoes the need for expensive attack data collection for training purposes.
+First, positive sampling forgoes the need for expensive attack data collection for training purposes.
 Instead, training exclusively relies on cheap and readily available historical activity logs.
-Third, \fc embeddings allow us to measure the behavioral similarity of principals and resources, enabling simple yet powerful filtering and aggregation methods.
+Second, \fc works across resource types (arbitrary cloud documents, data-stores as they appear in SQL-based queries, and HTTP/RPC requests to internal network resources) and generalizes to unseen-at-training-time users and resources.
+This is achieved by using historical access-based and peers-based featurization strategies of actions and contexts, which in turn eliminates the need for frequent model retraining.
+Third, \fc embeddings enable measuring the behavioral similarity of principals and resources, and unlock simple yet powerful filtering and aggregation methods.

+To our knowledge, \fc is the first proposed contextual anomaly detection system for insider threats with sufficient precision to be deployed in a large-scale environment.